PeterRats/PeterRats.github.io/index.md

 ## Alumini of RDFZhk (The High School Affiliated to Renmin University of China -- HK alumni association 人大附中香港校友会)
 Being the secretary gerenal of the HK alumni association, it is a proud for me to know so many brilliant alumni, whose ages differ from thirties or fourties(some even brought their children when we organized some gathering activities) to new freshmen who just graduated from RDFZ and came to HK for undergraduate study.
 The senior alumins are really helpful, and communicating with them has broadened my vision a lot and taught me some great lessons on life and work.

-## Venture Capital Analyst
+## Venture Capital and Incubators

+I admire institutes like Sequoia Seed or Y Combinator a lot.
+Digging out a new startup with bright future and go along with it to witness its success.
+It would be an extra thrill if the startup is about some real tech stuff and it really means something to the rest of the world.

-Currently, I am curious to become an analyst on VC or Angel Investments.
+I am curious to become an analyst on VC or Angel Investments.
 Being an euthusiast on cutting-edge techs, I am always thrilled by researching the startups that has great potential developments.
 Although I have not had any hands-on experience on angel investments, I sincerely feel that this is a job that would bring me great sense of accomplishment and I will never get exhausted on it.

-Investments in early rounds (Seed, pre-A round) would be very different from the late round PE investment or dealings on stock markets.
+Investments in early rounds (Seed, Angle, Pre-A round) would be very different from the late round PE investment or dealings on stock markets.
 For early rounds, the startups are not having a mature commercial patterns.
 Usually what they have is a initial team of personnel, an idea or a prototype of their products.
 Thus for the investors, it is crucial to evaluate the company by its initial members team and the idea they raised up.
 It is like climbing the mountains in the night time, reaching the peak and catching the first shine of light in the dawn.
 That is the magic that attracted me to this field.

 Thank you for reading my self-introduction.
 I am always willing to make new friends with great people.
-Feel free to reach me by the contacts in my README.md file.
+Feel free to reach me by the contacts in the source code of this page.

 Haoyu Peter ZHENG

-updated 2021.11
+updated 2022.02

 ## Miscellaneous things（or in my word, fun facts） about me